londonderry-air/soyo-client/README.md

-# soyo-client
+# tayori-client
-This repository has template to Soyo's client
+This repository has template to Tayori's client
-Soyo is owned CMS to manage blog written with markdown
+Tayori is owned CMS to manage blog written with markdown

 ## Environment variable
-`soyo-client` is needed to set some environment variables to `.env`
+`tayori-client` is needed to set some environment variables to `.env`

-#### SOYO_ORIGIN
+#### TAYORI_ORIGIN
 Please set origin like `http://localhost:3000`

 #### NEXT_PUBLIC_MIDDLE_COMPONENT_PATH